UnionOfRAD/specs/accepted/LSR-0-coding.md

 ### Anatomy

-This defines the basic anatomy of a Lithium class, by the numbers:
+This defines the basic anatomy of a li3 class, by the numbers:

 ```php
 <?php